gavin-crowley/JavaScript/README.md

  Although Java and JavaScript are similar in name, syntax, and respective standard libraries, the two languages are distinct and differ greatly in design.

-The first popular web browser with a graphical user interface, Mosaic, was released in 1993
+The first popular web browser with a graphical user interface, Mosaic, was released in 1993.

+Accessible to non-technical people, it played a prominent role in the rapid growth of the nascent World Wide Web.[11]